 TTB is also committed to preventing anti-competitive conduct by increasing its industry outreach and education so that businesses understand their obligations and can voluntarily comply.
-In FY 2019, TTB hosted a series of well-attended trade practice seminars in partnership with state authorities at strategic locations across the country.
-In all, approximately 600 industry members and key stakeholders registered to attend the FY 2019 seminars.

-In addition, TTB representatives conducted multiple online webinars and attended several trade association meetings as panel members, which helped to educate a wide audience on trade practice regulations and enforcement and allowed for open questions to address specific concerns.
-TTB outreach plans in FY 2020 include new online video resources on prohibited trade practices for on-demand access by industry members as well as continued education through webinars and speaking engagements at industry events.
+In FY 2018, TTB hosted a series of well-attended trade practice seminars in partnership with state authorities at strategic locations across the country.
+In all, TTB reached approximately 800 industry members and key stakeholders this fiscal year, with plans to hold additional sessions in FY 2019 as well as increase its online guidance.
+TTB also engaged directly with industry members in FY 2018, with representatives attending several trade association meetings as panel members, which helped to educate a wide audience on trade practice regulations and enforcement and allowed for open questions to address specific concerns.